kubernetes-retired/multi-tenancy/incubator/virtualcluster/README.md

 Virtualcluster represents a new architecture to address various Kubernetes control plane isolation challenges.
 It extends existing namespace based Kubernetes multi-tenancy model by providing each tenant a cluster view.
-Virtual cluster completely leverages Kubernetes extendability and preserves full API compatibility.
+Virtualcluster completely leverages Kubernetes extendability and preserves full API compatibility.
 That being said, the core Kubernetes components are not modified in virtual cluster.

-In virtualcluster, each tenant is assigned a dedicated tenant master, which is a vanilla Kubernetes.
+With virtualcluster, each tenant is assigned a dedicated tenant master, which is a upstream Kubernetes distribution.
-Tenant can create cluster scope resources such as namespaces and CRDs in tenant master without affecting others.
+Tenants can create cluster scope resources such as namespaces and CRDs in the tenant master without affecting others.
 As a result, most of the isolation problems due to sharing one apiserver disappear.
 The Kubernetes cluster that manages the actual physical nodes is called a super master, which now becomes a Pod resource provider.
 Virtualcluster is composed of the following components:

-- **vc-manager**: A new CRD [virtualcluster](pkg/apis/tenancy/v1alpha1/virtualcluster_types.go) is introduced to model the tenant master. vc-manager manages the lifecycle of each virtualcluster custom resource.
+- **vc-manager**: A new CRD [virtualcluster](pkg/apis/tenancy/v1alpha1/virtualcluster_types.go) is introduced to model the tenant master. `vc-manager` manages the lifecycle of each `Virtualcluster` custom resource.
-Based on the specification, it either creates apiserver and controller-manager Pods in local K8s cluster, or imports an existing cluster if its valid kubeconfig is provided.
+Based on the specification, it either creates `apiserver`, `etcd` and `controller-manager` Pods in local K8s cluster, or imports an existing cluster if a valid `kubeconfig` is provided.

-- **syncer**: A centralized controller that populates API objects needed for Pod provision from every tenant master to the super master, and update the object statuses back.
+- **syncer**: A centralized controller that populates API objects needed for Pod provisioning from every tenant master to the super master, and bidirectionally syncs the object statuses.
 It also periodically scans the synced objects to ensure the states between tenant master and super master are consistent.

 - **vn-agent**: A node daemon that proxies all tenant kubelet API requests to the kubelet process that running in the node.
 It ensures each tenant can only access its own Pods in the node.

 With all above, from the tenant’s perspective, each tenant master behaves like an intact Kubernetes with nearly full API capabilities.

 ## Live Demos

-The below are two demos that illustrate the use of a virtualcluster.
+Below are two demos that illustrate the use of a virtualcluster.
 The short demo is created by [@zhuangqh](https://github.com/zhuangqh) for an introduction.
 A detailed in-depth demo is also provided which is a video recording from a WG bi-weekly meeting.